Families and divorce

 Pet-nuptial agreements – plan ahead to save heartache

 Pets play a central role in families and many people have a significant emotional attachment to them.
-People often refer to pets as being ‘one of the family’ and when a pet dies it’s common to feel loss and grief.
+It is no surprise that 51% of UK adults own a pet of any type, with there being an estimated 10.6 million pet dogs and 10.8 million pet cats across the UK.
 Pets are becoming increasingly relevant in discussions with lawyers and mediators in divorce and separation negotiations, alongside considerations about children and finances.
-Animals and our relationship with them are by their very nature, emotional, and without an agreement in place, the conflict over pets can add a distressing element to what may be an already volatile situation.
+Animals and our relationship with them are by their very nature, emotional, and without an agreement in place, conflict over pets can add a distressing element to what may be an already volatile situation.
+A pet-nuptial agreement can help avoid a dispute at what might be an emotional time.

 Pets as assets

-Currently in the UK, the law regarding pets during a break-up or divorce, is the same as the law for assets, such as a television or a car.
-Treating pets as possessions has no regard for the emotional attachment which the owners, or their children, may have for the pet.
+It can often come as a shock to separating couples to find out that in the UK, the law regarding pets during a break-up or divorce, is the same as the law for personal property, such as a television or a car.
+In contrast to when the court decide arrangements for children, the family courts have no requirement to consider the welfare of the pet.

-A court, if asked to decide on who should get the pet, would focus on:
+A court, if asked to decide on who should get the pet, would typically focus on:

 What is a pet-nuptial agreement?

-A pet-nuptial agreement is a pre-arranged plan puts the pet’s needs at the heart of the matter.
-It allows you to both agree beforehand where your pet will live, if you and your partner break-up.
-So it takes away a lot of the uncertainty and reduces the range of things you and your partner may be arguing about when and if you split up.
+A pet-nuptial agreement is a pre-arranged plan that puts your pet’s needs at the heart of the matter.
+It allows you to both agree beforehand where your pet will live, if you and your partner break up.

 It’s important when creating your pet-nuptial agreement that your pet's wellbeing is the main focus of the agreement.
-Of course you and your partner can resolve any disputes regarding your pet without talking to lawyers, as long as you can both come to an arrangement that you can both agree on.
-However, a pet-nuptial agreement takes the uncertainty of a potential future conflict by getting the details of the agreement down in writing.
+Of course, you and your partner can resolve any disputes regarding your pet without talking to lawyers, if you can both come to an arrangement that you can agree on.
+However, a pet-nuptial agreement takes away the uncertainty of a potential future conflict.
 As well as being very important for your own peace of mind with regard to your pet’s future, it’s also important for your pet.
 Pets that are handed into charities, such as the Blue Cross, often suffer from emotional trauma.
-Arranging it so your pet has a pre-agreed home following a break-up or divorce can minimise this stress.

 Call our specialist solicitors on 0808 231 1320